 Fats burn slower than carbs do.
 This means that eating a high-fat low-carb diet will result in overall reduced hunger, making it easier to control cravings and lose weight.

 When the brain switches from using glucose to fat as a source of energy the body starts to produce ketones, which in turn can help with brain function.

 Following a Keto diet helps you get off of the blood sugar roller coaster.
 Instead of getting a sugar high after eating carbs then crashing, only to look for another sugar high, eating low-carb and high-fat results in more normalized blood sugar levels.
 For more information on this, see my insulin resistance post!

 Eating high-fat low-carb helps with insulin sensitivity.
-Insulin sensitivity is the opposite of insulin resistance, which is commonly linked to weight gain.
+Insulin sensitivity is the opposite of insulin resistance, which is linked to weight gain.

 If you find you're having trouble losing weight on Keto, there may be a few culprits: